marmelab/react-admin/docs/Tutorial.md

 This works exactly the way you expect.
 The lesson here is that react-admin takes care of responsive web design for the layout, but it's your job to use `<Responsive>` in pages.

 ![Responsive List](./img/responsive-list.gif)

+**Note:** We switched to a custom API for those screenshots in order to demonstrate how to use some of the `SimpleList` component props.

 ## Connecting To A Real API